Aurele-Barriere/CoreJIT/Readme.md

 The interesting steps are to be found in the `docker-install.sh` script.

-Alternatively CoreJIT can be built on any system with opam as follows:
+Alternatively and optionally CoreJIT can be built on any system with `opam` as follows:

 ```
 cd src/coqjit